Medicare Supplement Plans in Washington State

 Christina has the $15 policy and pays $110 a month in copayments; her total expense each month is $125.
 Now, if she enrolls in the $40 policy, her copayments will only cost $50; this means she saves $35 a month by choosing a higher premium policy.

-A low premium can be good for people with no medications or certain generics.
+A low premium can be suitable for people with no medications or certain generics.
 Others should compare plans with an agent to better understand the total medication cost analysis for each plan.

 Medicare Resources in Washington

-All recipients should follow CMS Newsroom for information pertaining to Medicare.
+All recipients should follow CMS Newsroom for information about Medicare.

 Best Medicare Supplement Plans in Washington